lynkos/algae-detection/README.md

 ## Appendix
 ### Future Work
-- [ ] Increase dataset and improve model accuracy and versatility by taking quality images of various types of algae
+- [ ] Increase dataset and improve model versatility by taking quality images of various types of algae
    - At least <a target="_blank" href="https://blog.roboflow.com/model-best-practices/#dataset-size">1000 images per class</a>
    - <a target="_blank" href="https://blog.roboflow.com/handling-unbalanced-classes">All classes are balanced</a> (i.e., have roughly the same amount of images)
    - <a target="_blank" href="https://case.fiu.edu/about/directory/profiles/manning-schonna-r..html">Dr. Schonna R. Manning</a> may be able to help with categorizing any algae in new images
+- [ ] Increase and improve model accuracy + performance
+   - Use <a target="_blank" href="https://docs.ultralytics.com/integrations/edge-tpu">TFLite Edge TPU</a> format — optimized and designed to use minimal power while delivering fast performance for neural networks — so the custom detection model can perform well on various mobile and embedded devices with limited computational power (i.e., ESP32-CAM)
 - [ ] Connect to ESP32 without a server (e.g., via USB, etc.) **OR** use RTSP instead of HTTP
   - I attemped — but was unable — to use RTSP
   - See <a target="_blank" href="https://github.com/rzeldent/esp32cam-rtsp/issues/122">this GitHub Issue</a> for further details